 - are responsible, competent, confident and creative users of information and communication technology.

-At Lansdowne Primary School, children are encouraged to communicate ideas and information in a variety of forms using equipment and computer software to enhance their learning.
+At Thistle Hill Academy, children are encouraged to communicate ideas and information in a variety of forms using equipment and computer software to enhance their learning.
 While all classrooms in the school are equipped with a desktop computer connected to the internet and a smartboard, the staff and children also use a range of technology like laptops, digital cameras, iPads and other IT devices throughout the school.

 The Computing Curriculum can be divided into three inter-related strands: